Rigidity of mapping class groups mod powers of twists: Introduction

 \subsubsection{Dehn twist quotients}

+Given a finite-type surface $S$, let $MCG(S)$ be its mapping class group.
+For every $K\in\mathbb{N}_{>0}$, let $DT_K$ be the subgroup generated by the collection $\{T^K_\alpha\}$, where $\alpha$ varies among all isotopy classes of essential simple closed curves on $S$, and $T_\alpha$ denotes the Dehn Twist around $\alpha$.
+In this paper we study the properties of quotients of the form $MCG/DT_K$, where $K$ is chosen to be “sufficiently large”.

-In this paper we study quotients of mapping class groups by suitable large powers of Dehn twists.
-One reason of interest for these quotients is that they can be regarded as "Dehn filling quotients" of mapping class groups, as pointed out and explored in \cite{dfdt}, where they are proven to be acylindrically hyperbolic.
+There are plenty of reasons of interest in these quotients.
+Firstly, they can be regarded as "Dehn filling quotients" of mapping class groups, as pointed out and explored in \cite{dfdt}, where they are proven to be acylindrically hyperbolic.
 In fact, these and similar quotients are used in \cite{BHMS} (where they are proven to be hierarchically hyperbolic) to relate questions on finite quotients of mapping class groups to residual finiteness of certain hyperbolic groups; this should be compared with the use of Dehn fillings in the resolution of the virtual Haken conjecture \cite{vhak}.

+Moreover, when the surface is closed and hyperbolic, these quotients are conjectured to be the outer automorphism group of the Burnside quotient $\Gamma/\Gamma^n$, where $\Gamma$ is the fundamental group of the surface \cite{CoulonSela}.
+This fact would be the analogue of the celebrated Dehn-Nielsen-Baer theorem \cite{Dehn,Nielsen}.

-These quotients of mapping class groups also appear naturally in a somewhat unrelated are of mathematics, namely the study of topological quantum field theories, see e.g. \cite{TQFT}.
-Yet another reason of interest is simply that given a group $G$ and a collection of elements $g_1,\dots,g_n$, it is natural to study the normal closure of the set, and the corresponding quotient.
+These quotients of mapping class groups also appear naturally in a somewhat unrelated area of mathematics, namely the study of topological quantum field theories (see e.g. \cite{TQFT}).
+As it turns out, if $G$ is a compact Lie group, every homomorphism $MCG(S_g) \to G$ (with $g\ge 3$) factors through the quotient by large enough powers of Dehn twists \cite[Corollary 2.6]{Aramayona_Souto}, and this applies in particular to the so-called quantum representations of mapping class groups.

+Yet another reason of interest in these quotients is simply that given a group $G$ and a collection of elements $g_1,\dots,g_n$, it is natural to study the normal closure of the set, and the corresponding quotient.
 In the case of our quotients of mapping class groups, we are considering a collection of conjugacy representatives of Dehn twists, and we are "stabilising" by taking powers.